mesalock-linux/mesalink/README.md

    memory safety.
 This extremely reduces attack surfaces of an TLS stack exposed in the wild, leaving the remaining attack surfaces auditable and restricted.
  * **Flexibility**.
-MesaLink offers flexible configurations tailored to various needs, for example IoT, connected home, automobiles, the cloud and more.
+MesaLink offers flexible configurations tailored to various needs, for example, IoT, connected home, automobiles, the cloud and more.
  * **Simplicity**.
-MesaLink does not support obselete or legacy TLS features, in case that misconfigurations introduce vulnerabilities.
+MesaLink does not support obsolete or legacy TLS features, in case that misconfigurations introduce vulnerabilities.
  * **Compatibility**.
 MesaLink provides OpenSSL-compatible APIs.
 This makes it a breeze to port an existing OpenSSL project.